ti-oluwa/slb_glossary/README.md

 The `GlossaryTermsFinder` class is used to find the definition of terms in the Schlumberger Petroleum Glossary using Selenium.

+>**IMPORTANT INFO: It is advisable to use a topic that is available on the glossary website.
+If topic is not available it uses the nearest match for topics available on the slb glossary website.
+If no match is found, no result is returned.
+To get an idea of the available topics check the properties `available_topics` or `available_topics_list`.
+Also `topic` as used in all case scenarios is the same as `Discipline` on the website.
+Also the valid start letters are letters A to U for now.**

 #### Instantiating the `GlossaryTermsFinder` class

 The `GlossaryTermsFinder` class can be instantiated as follows: